Contentstack-Solutions/python-assets-tricks/README.md

 Reads files from a folder and attempts to upload all of them to Contentstack and then publish them.
 You can specify a folder uid where you want to upload - Set to None if you want to upload to the root folder.
-Comment out comment if you don't want to publish asset right after uploading.
+Comment out if you don't want to publish asset right after uploading.